 |Designed to work autonomously in open environments where humans work too.
 Sidebots are easy to install and program, and adjust themselves in real time to maximize productivity while ensuring the safety of other workers.||Developed for large-scale, fully automated assembly lines or production lines.
 Very productive despite complex installation and programming.||Robots created to interact directly with humans.
 Cobots are not generally designed to work autonomously but rather assist human operators.|

 Like the name Wyzo, a visual identity was created from scratch by our art director Aloïs Ancenay, thinking forward to future developments of the brand.
 The “y” shape in the logo resembles that of the bot’s arm, the main part that allows for objects to be manipulated.
 The rounded contours and the seams between the letters reinforce the notion of a bond between man and machine, underpinning the idea of a safe, unscary robot.
 These considerations are reflected in the choice of a font with rounded edges and a colour pallet alternating between tech standards (metallic grey, black and red) and much warmer hues (yellow, ochre and purple).
 A range of logo variations was also drawn up to accompany the brand in its future developments, most importantly the emergence of an ecosystem of other products and services around Wyzo.

-“We asked Creative Supply to develop a new brand and a new user interface for a new generation of robot.
-Creative Supply’s expertise in the B2B sector as well as their UX design skills enabled us to take this project beyond our expectations.
+“We asked Creative Supply to develop a new brand and a new user interface for a new generation of robots.
+Creative Supply’s expertise in the B2B sector, as well as their UX design skills, enabled us to take this project beyond our expectations.
 The quality of their work and their responsiveness convinced our engineers as well as our sales and marketing team.”

 A benchmark interface